 - Grandma B abducted by German Police – On 6 May 2014, a dozen or more German police officers stormed into Grandma B’s refuge and abducted her.
 She was handed over to her main abuser Robert Hofschröer, who then had her sedated and brought her back to England.
 For the details, please see the various reports in “New Items”.

 - Austrian Police burgle Grandma B - On Tuesday 1st April 2014, Awake Radio broadcast an interview with Grandma B and her carer in which they made serious accusations of collusion between North Yorkshire Police and the Austrian judiciary in a major international fraud.
 Two days later, the Austrian police broke into her house there, stole her valuables and planted incriminating items.
 In a follow-up interview two weeks later, the Austrian police officers, who committed these crimes were named and shamed.
 They responded by breaking into Grandma B’s house a second time.
 They planted more incriminating items and stole more valuables.
 Please see: http://grandmabarbara.wordpress.com/2-the-abuse-of-grandma-b/austrian-police-burgle-grandma-bs-refuge/

-- Grandma B interviewed on TV – Sonia Poulton has just interviewed Grandma B on “The Peoples Voice”, exposing the criminal activities of the British and Austrian authorities.
+- Grandma B interviewed on TV – Sonia Poulton recently interviewed Grandma B on “The Peoples Voice”, exposing the criminal activities of the British and Austrian authorities.
 Please go to these links and pass them on:

 Our interview starts at 12:10, but is then delayed for technical reasons to 28:37.